RyPoints/xgoogle/readme.txt

 This is a Google library called 'xgoogle'.
-Current version is 1.3.
+Current version is 1.4.

-It's written by Peteris Krumins (peter@catonmat.net).
+This was originally written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.

 The code is licensed under MIT license.